MINUTES OF THE ANNUAL GENERAL MEETING OF GAMBIA EDUCATION & TEACHING SUPPORT

 Nominations had been received for Dawn Webster, Helen Touray and Julie Limbrick.

-Seconded en bloc by John Skingsley and CARRIED.
+Seconded en bloc by Tony Bound and CARRIED.

 6. Adoption of Trustee Annual Report and Annual Accounts:

-The Acting Chairman advised those present that the Independent Examiner had not yet audited the accounts – the audit would take place on 8th September and any material comment would be relayed to supporters.
+The Chairman advised those present that the Independent Examiner had audited the accounts and that no material comment had been made.